-The cheapest way to buy Nano (NANO) in the UK is via the Crypto.com app with a EUR SEPA transfer.
-With this method, you’ll typically pay less than 0.5% in fees.
-The downside is that this route has a few extra steps and takes longer to execute.
+The cheapest way to buy Nano (NANO) in the UK is via the Crypto.com app with a GBP bank transfer.
+With this method, you won’t pay any fees to buy Nano (NANO).

 Want to know more?
 Read on to find out more about the best places to buy Nano (NANO) in the UK.